jorenretel/nmrblocks/README.md

 echo $SHELL

 in your terminal.

+Notice that in order to make these changes become active you have to (re-)initialize your shell.
+The easiest way to do this is by just opening a new one.

 To make for instance the add_blocks.py script executable, navigate in the terminal to the directory these scripts are located in and type: